Anas-wg/Anas-wg/README.md

 - 🦁 Likelion HUFS(Seoul) 10th FrontEnd Course (2022.03 - 2023.02)
   - Greenary : Detail page( React, Styled-Component, Figma)
     - to Show each Flower's data using API from BE Team.
-- 🎮 NEXON MapleStroy Worlds X Supporters HACKATHON (2022.07 - 2022.09)
+- 🎮 NEXON MapleStroy Worlds X Supporters (2022.07 - 2022.09)
   - Las Petgas : Speed Rottery Map
     - to design logic to calculate the winning probability for each pet.
+- 💻 GDSC HUFS 5th Member (2023.09 - ing)

 ✍️Studying